jurraca/nostr_ex/README.md

 - `PubSub`: use Registry to dispatch events to listeners
 - `RelayRegistry`: Registry for mapping relay names to connection pids

+This library is built on [Sgiath](https://github.com/Sgiath)'s [nostr_lib](https://github.com/Sgiath/nostr-lib) library.
+This dependency compiles the libsecp256k1 C library for cryptographic operations, therefore you will need a C compiler to compile this project.

 ## Contributing

 Issues and pull requests are welcome!
 Please ensure you add tests for any new functionality.